 - Lifts and transfers.

 Upon completion of the RN residency program, you will continue to receive clinical support from your management team, mentor and preceptor and other members of the healthcare team.

 If selected for the residency program, you will be hired by GHCH in a permanent position.
 During the program, you will be expected to complete 36-40 hours of orientation/work per week.
 Upon completion of the residency program, you will be expected to accept the position you are offered (the FTE position will depend upon the open positions available).
 You will also be expected to sign a minimum of a one (1) year employment commitment in the department in which you are hired.

 Spring 2020 RN residency preparedness checklist

 - New graduates: Supply 3 references from: one instructor, one preceptor, one other (previous employer, coach, clergy, etc.) using the graduate residency RN candidate reference forms.

-- Experiences Nurses: Supply two references: one profession, one peer
+- Experienced Nurses: Supply two references: one professional, one peer.

 - Check with individuals providing references to ensure that they have been returned to GHCH human resources department by the deadline.

 - New graduates must complete the candidate work preference selection for interview form.